mythril-forge/vanilla-spells/spells/level-6/tensers-transformation.md

 - When you hit a target with a Weapon Attack, that target takes an extra `2d12` force damage.
 - You have proficiency with all armor, shields, simple weapons, and martial weapons.
 - You have proficiency in Strength and Constitution Saving Throws.
-- You can attack twice, instead of once, when you take the Attack action on your turn.
+- You can attack twice, instead of once, when you take the *attack* action on your turn.
 	You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.

 Immediately after the spell ends, you must succeed on a DC 15 Constitution Saving Throw or suffer one level of **exhaustion**.